simple2d/simple2d/README.md

 [Download the Windows installer](https://github.com/simple2d/simple2d/releases/latest) for Visual C++ or MinGW.

+For MinGW, we recommend using an [MSYS2](http://www.msys2.org) environment (also available on [Chocolatey](https://chocolatey.org/packages/msys2)).
+Simple 2D can also be installed on MinGW using the Linux instructions below.

 ### ...on Linux

 Run the [`simple2d.sh`](bin/simple2d.sh) Bash script.
 Everything will be explained along the way and you'll be prompted before any action is taken.
 To run the script from the web, paste this snippet in your terminal: